suborbital/docs/website/docs/se2/deployment/cloud-deployment/configure-webhooks.md

 # Configure webhooks

-Certain actions in Compute can trigger webhooks to notify other services of the event.
-The receivers of webhooks get contextually relevant information about the request Compute receiver.
+Certain actions in SE2 can trigger webhooks to notify other services of the event.
+The receivers of webhooks get contextually relevant information about the request SE2 receiver.
 By default, no webhooks are configured.

 You can set your own webhooks in the `scc-config.yaml` file that `subo` created for you in your `suborbital/config` directory.